ztenretep/ztenretep/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on tools to manage crypto coins ...
+🔭 I’m currently working on tools to manage crypto coins.

-🌱 I’m currently learning how blockchain technology works ...
+🌱 I’m currently learning how blockchain technology works.

-I started my work with tools for Tezos.
-When I have finished the work on my Tezos toolbox, I will look what is possible with Sol and Tron.
-Last but not least I will take a look into Ethereum, Bitcoin and Doge maybe some other crypto coins.

-My preferred programming languages are BASH and Python.
+- 😄 My preferred programming languages are BASH and Python.
 I use other programming languages if they offer a faster or better solution.

+- 👋 I started my current work with tools for Tezos.
+This was driven by problems with importing private keys, which is now a solved issue.